 Hard plastic handle may crack if dropped

-The HEETA Scalp Massager serves as a perfect introduction to scalp care, offering a straightforward, manual solution that proves you donโt need high-tech gadgets to upgrade your shower routine.
+The HEETA Scalp Massager is a straightforward, manual solution that proves you don’t need high-tech gadgets to upgrade your shower routine.
 It features a contoured, ergonomic handle paired with flexible silicone bristles designed to deep clean your roots and stimulate blood flow.
-Since it is fully waterproof and requires no batteries, you can keep it in the shower without worry, and it comes in a massive variety of colorsโfrom basic black to gradients and pastelsโto match your bathroom aesthetic.
+Since it is fully waterproof and requires no batteries, you can keep it in the shower without worry.
+It also comes in a massive variety of colors—from basic black to gradients and pastels—to match your bathroom aesthetic.

 Performance

-Using this brush feels surprisingly similar to the vigorous scrub you get at a hair salon.
+This brush provides a sensation similar to the vigorous scrub you get at a hair salon.
 The bristles are firm enough to work through hair and exfoliate the scalp, helping to lift dandruff and product buildup, yet they remain soft enough to avoid scratching sensitive skin.
-It is particularly excellent at maximizing your shampoo, creating a rich lather that hands alone often can’t achieve, which ensures your hair gets thoroughly cleaned.
-Beyond the hygiene benefits, the manual pressure allows you to control the intensity of the massage, providing a relaxing experience that relieves tension after a long day.
+It is particularly excellent at maximizing your shampoo, creating a rich lather that hands alone often can’t achieve.
+Beyond the hygiene benefits, the manual pressure allows you to control the intensity of the massage, providing a relaxing experience that helps soothe stress after a long day.
 It is also a nail-saver, protecting your manicure from becoming chipped or snagged while washing your hair.

 The Drawbacks

-A frequent point of frustration for users involves the two-piece construction.
+A frequent point of frustration involves the two-piece construction.
 The silicone bristle pad is detachable from the hard plastic handle, and while this allows for cleaning, it often falls out unintentionally during use or hanging storage.
 This gap between the two parts can also trap water and soap scum, leading to mold growth inside the handle if you aren’t diligent about taking it apart to dry after every shower.
-Additionally, those with very long or thick curly hair found that using broad circular motions caused significant tangling, so you may need to adjust your technique to small, back-and-forth strokes.
+Additionally, using broad circular motions on very long or thick curly hair can cause significant tangling, so you may need to adjust your technique to small, back-and-forth strokes.
 The hard plastic handle is also prone to cracking if it slips out of your hand and hits the tile.

 Best For